sql-machine-learning/elasticdl/doc/parameter_server.md

 In general, one team's job has high prority on his own resources.
 For example, team A has a job A which require 3 pserver nodes, but team A only has two nodes for pserver.
 So it will "borrow" one from other team, and schedules pserver pods to 3 nodes, 2 of them is his own, 1 is from another team.

 It the other team launch his own job, it will tell job A to release the "borrowed" node.
 So the pserver pods of job A will be moved to his own 2 nodes.

+**Note**

+The premise of "moving" pserver pod to another place is that the new node has sufficient resources, such as memory to load parameter shards.

 ## Failover